WilsonNet/earvibes/README.md

 2. Install dependencies: `pnpm install`
 3. Run the development server: `pnpm run dev`

+**Note**: This app uses ES modules and must be served via HTTP server.
+Double-clicking `index.html` directly will not work due to CORS restrictions.
+Use `pnpm run dev` for local development.

 ## Contributing

 This is a personal project and not a commercial product.
 While the source code is open, I am maintaining it primarily for my own use and learning.